-Board Retreat(s).
-The NSRSSD Board shall have one or more annual retreat(s).
-The retreat will be designed to facilitate the discussion of philosophical direction, and determine long range plans for the District.
-Board retreats will be publicly noticed, but may occur outside the District boundaries.

 Committee meetings.
 Committee meetings are not covered under the Open Meetings Act because they do not require a quorum, and because committee representatives simply make recommendations to the Board, which is the policy making body.
-If, however, a Committee meeting includes enough Board members so as to constitute a quorum, then it must be open to the public and appropriately noticed.
+If, however, a Committee meeting includes a quorum of Board members, then it must be open to the public and appropriately noticed.

-Chance and Social Meetings.
-Board members may discuss public policy during chance or social meetings as they occur from time to time, however members constituting a quorum are strongly encouraged to avoid discussions of the business of NSRSSD during social gatherings.
+C. Chance and Social Meetings.
+Board Members may discuss public policy during chance or social meetings as they occur from time to time, however members constituting a quorum are strongly encouraged to avoid discussions of District business during social gatherings.

 Budget, Tax Rate and Bond Election Hearings.
-Budgetary hearings, tax increases, and bond elections shall be noticed in accordance with NSRSSD Fiscal Policies and Procedures and Utah law.
+Budgetary hearings, tax increases, and bond elections shall be noticed in accordance with SBCD Fiscal Policies and Procedures and Utah law.

-CHAPTER 5
+CHAPTER 4